Bowdoin College: Athletics

-Organized athletics at Bowdoin began in 1828 with a gymnastics program established by the "father of athletics in Maine," John Neal.
+Organized athletics at Bowdoin began in 1828 with a gymnastics program established by the "father of athletics in Maine", John Neal.
 In the proceeding years, Neal agitated for more programs, and himself taught bowling, boxing, and other sports.

 Bowdoin College teams are known as the Polar Bears.
 They compete as a member of the National Collegiate Athletic Association (NCAA) Division III level, primarily competing in the New England Small College Athletic Conference (NESCAC), of which they were a founding member in 1971.

-The mascot for all Bowdoin College athletic teams is the Polar bear, generally referred to in the plural, i.e., "The Polar Bears."
-The school colors are black and white.
+The mascot for all Bowdoin College athletic teams is the Polar bear, generally referred to in the plural, i.e., "The Polar Bears".
+The uniform color is white.
 The fight song, Forward The White, was composed by Kenneth A. Robinson, class of 1914.

 The college's rowing club competes in the Colby-Bates-Bowdoin Chase Regatta annually.
+The rowing club also competes as a member of the American Collegiate Rowing Association; the women's team won its first national championship in 2023.
 The field hockey team are four-time NCAA Division III National Champions; winning the title in 2007 (defeating Middlebury College), 2008 (defeating Tufts University), 2010 (defeating Messiah College), and 2013 (defeating Salisbury University).
 The men's tennis team won the 2016 NCAA Division III Championship after defeating Emory University in Kalamazoo, Michigan.

 Principal athletic facilities include Whittier Field (capacity: 9,000), Morrell Gymnasium (1,500), Sidney J. Watson Arena (2,300), Pickard Fields, and the Buck Center for Health and Wellness.
-Bowdoin students compete in 30 varsity sports and several club and intramural teams.

 Notable alumni

-Notable Bowdoin alumni include (by year of graduation):